 Priests, Sisters, deacons and lay people are available every day to tend to their spiritual needs.
 Our dining area, the Spiritual Center, is a place of peace and calmness where they can safely eat their meals and be exposed to Christ’s love.
 We also host nurses, health fairs and other community events to attend to their physical needs.
 We hope to bring them not just food, but also joy and a feeling of community and belonging.

-Sophia’s Kitchen provides sack lunches Monday through Friday to anyone in need.
+Sophia’s Kitchen provides sack lunches Monday through Friday from 9am to 3pm to anyone in need.
 We also provide a monthly food pantry and offer dog and cat food twice a month.
-Our parish nurse comes twice a week to provide basic healthcare and advice, with the OSF Care A Van coming monthly.
+Our parish nurse comes twice a week to provide basic healthcare and advice, with the OSF Care-A-Van coming monthly.
 In God’s great abundance, Sophia’s Kitchen has more than enough food to ensure no one goes hungry.

 In addition to daily lunches, there is still enough food to pack grocery bags to take home.
 The pantry is stocked with fresh supplies at the end of each serving day, and by generous parishioners and others as they can.

-On the last Friday of every month, Sr. Merlinda sets up a little store, filling tables with groceries.
+On the last Friday of every month from 1 to 3pm, Sr. Merlinda sets up a little store, filling tables with groceries.
 About 100 guests each month are able to take home bags of groceries to cook up for their loved ones.

 Little Free Pantry